Aussiedroid/AD-EDWarthogEnhancedScript/ED Startup Batch Script/Readme.md

 Filename | Features
 ------------ | -------------
 Launch ED-BAT Basic.bat | Will open the essential apps only!
-(Only EDLauncher/Target GUI/TrackIR/VA/EDMC) (NO BINDS BACKUP).
+(Only Inc. EDLauncher/Target GUI/TrackIR/VA/EDMC) (NO BINDS BACKUP).
 Launch ED-BAT Full.bat | Will open ALL supported apps listed above (NO BINDS BACKUP).
 Launch ED-BAT Full + Backup.bat | Will open ALL supported apps PLUS Create a Backup of your Bindings.